 Example how to define an enum for a status column in a Task entity:

-export const TaskStatus = def.createEnum('pending', 'in_progress', 'completed')
+export const TaskStatus = c.createEnum('pending', 'in_progress', 'completed')

 export class Task {

-status = def.enumColumn(TaskStatus)
+status = c.enumColumn(TaskStatus)

 }